keymanesh/Udacity--Data-Analysis-with-R/README.md

 ##  $ quality             : int  6 6 6 6 6 6 6 6 6 6 ...
 ```

-As above figure shows, there are 4898 observations and 12 features.
-Chemical features which consist of 11 features and quality of a wine.
+There are 4898 observations and 12 features.
+Input variables which includes 11 chemical features of white wine and output variable which is wine quality.

-Below is brief description and measure unit for the features:
+Below is brief description of each feature:
 Input variables (based on physicochemical tests):

 Chemical Prperties: